michami/MBR/README.md

 If you roll triplets, (**3** of the same value) it represents a twist in the story.
 Success or failure doesn't change, but something else changes.
 This could be success at a cost, a failure in an unexpected way, or simply change the way you thought the outcome would happen.

+Some examples of twists:

+You're being attacked by three bandits.
+On an attack, you roll **0, 0, 0**.
+Your attack misses, but two of the bandits trip over each other to avoid it, causing them to be unable to attack next turn.
+Or you roll **2, 2, 2**, landing the attack but your weapon gets stuck, increasing the **DC** of your next roll by **1**.
+Or you roll **3, 3, 3, 2**, killing the bandit with a single hit, but one of the remaining bandits blows a whistle, calling out a new opponent you didn't see earlier.
+(Another bandit, pet, etc.)

-For example, if you're rolling to convince someone to join your team at a **DC 5** and you roll **3** **2**s, maybe they do join the team, but only if you promise to help them with their own quest first.
+You're rolling to convince someone to join your team at a **DC 5** and you roll **3, 3, 3, 1**.
+They join the team, but only if you promise to help them with their own quest first.

+You're rolling to see if you have a health potion at a **DC 4**.
+You roll **1, 1, 1**.
+You're out of health potions, but you do have some bandages, which will heal you for half the **HP** a potion would have.
+Or alternatively, you found you accidentally packed a manna potion instead, which you can use to recharge your **INT** after you use a healing spell.

 ### Numbers To Keep In Mind